 Pancreatic Cancer Treatments by Stage

-Distal pancreatectomy: The tail and/or body of the pancreas are removed, but not the head.
-This surgery is uncommon for pancreatic cancer because most tumors arising outside the head of the pancreas within the body or tail are unresectable.
+Distal pancreatectomy: The tail and/or portion of the body of the pancreas are removed, but not the head.
+This surgery is uncommon for pancreatic cancer, because most tumors arising outside the head of the pancreas within the body or tail are unresectable.

-Total pancreatectomy: The entire pancreas is surgically removed.
+Total pancreatectomy: The entire pancreas and the spleen is surgically removed.
 Although once considered useful, this operation is uncommon today.

 Chemotherapy or radiation therapy or both can also be used in conjunction with surgery for resectable and unresectable pancreatic cancer in order to: